homewise-solutions-inc/developer-guides/product_table/archive/embed_1.8.md

 * `creditScore` - What type of lenders and rates to show.
 Score of 650+ for A-type.
 Score below 650 for B-type.
 * `featureCount` - Allows you to limit (or increase) the number of features listed in bullet form.
 * `hide` - Define the UI controls you want hidden.
 Default or set values from configuration is used in search.
-* `lenderName` - Provide a list of lender codes to filter the results by.
-Your Homewise contact will provide this list to you.

 #### Example
 ```html